Understanding wage and hour laws

 All too often contractors on public works projects violate wage and hour laws by not paying the required prevailing wage rate.
 Many contractors do not properly classify their employees in proper prevailing wage classifications or short their workers required straight time and overtime pay.

 Failing to pay the required prevailing wage rate violates the law.
-Donahoo & Associates has the experience and expertise to represent employees who have been cheated on public works.
+Donahoo & Associates, PC has the experience and expertise to represent employees who have been cheated on public works.
 We have recovered millions of dollars for Laborers, Operating Engineers, Carpenters, Electricians, Plumbers, Inspectors and other types of workers employed on public works throughout California.